Kludex/mangum/README.md

 ## Usage

-The `Mangum` adapter class designed to wrap any ASGI application (while accepting various configuration options) and return a callable.
-It can be used as simply as:
+The `Mangum` adapter class is designed to wrap any ASGI application, accepting various configuration options, returning a callable.
+It can wrap an application and be assigned to the handler:

 ```python
 from mangum import Mangum